gurmitteotia/guflow/README.md

 dotnet standard 1.3 onwards

 ### Hosting
 You will host workflows execution in either an EC2 intance or in a docker container and for the workers you will either use Lambda functions or self hosted activities.
 You don't need a high spec machine (docker or EC2 instance) to execute workflows.
 It is worth to start with lower end machine (docker or EC2 instance) for executing the workflows.
-You should also explore the option to host the workflow execution on a shared machine instead of a dedicated machine.
+You should also explore the option to host the workflow execution on a shared machine instead of a dedicated machine to keep the cost down.

 ### Costs
 Primarily while using Guflow you will pay for:
 1. The usage of [Amazon SWF](https://aws.amazon.com/swf/pricing/)
 1. The docker container or EC2 instance for hosting the workflow executions

 Other costs may involve the usage of the Lambda functions, EC2 or docker container for running self hosted activites or any other AWS service (database, S3) you're using to support the workflows.
-This [document](wiki/Choosing-between-Lambda-functions-and-activities)  help you to decide whether to use Lamdba functions to self hosted activites for your workers.
+This [document](wiki/Choosing-between-Lambda-functions-and-activities) can help you to choose between Lamdba functions and self hosted activites for your workers.

 ### Alternatives
 On AWS stack alternatives are: Amazon [Step functions](step-functions) and Amazon [Flow framework](flow-framework)